 Fairfax, VA – Following a series of Unicorn Riot investigations published last week, the neo-Nazi group Identity Evropa claims to have disbanded.
 However, recent statements by the group’s leader Patrick Casey appear to have been deceptive in nature, and the group has merely tried to hide itself under a new name – the ‘American Identity Movement’.

-While Casey claims that this new group was not merely Identity Evropa (IE) with a different name, there exists ample evidence that this is exactly the case.
+While Casey claims that this new group is not merely Identity Evropa (IE) with a different name, there exists ample evidence that this is exactly the case.
 Identity Evropa’s yearly ‘Leading Our People Forward’ conference last weekend was suddenly changed into presenting as the ‘American Identity Movement’ (AIM) conference, with many known IE members photographed holding banners with the new ‘AIM’ group name.

 While Casey’s press release claimed that all existing Identity Evropa chat servers “will be shut down shortly” this was also not the case.
 Slack, the business productivity tool used to organize Identity Evropa, still has ‘workspace’ chats created by IE that are active today.
 All references in the Slack workspaces to ‘IE’ have been changed to ‘AIM’, further proving that it is simply the same group operating after a minor cosmetic change.
 For example, the URL for the Slack workspace IENorthAtlantic.Slack.com, whose contents we published last week, now shows up as ‘AIM North Atlantic’.
 ‘IE Activism‘ and ‘IE Media‘ Slack channel URLs reviewed by Unicorn Riot also redirected to Slack login pages for ‘AIM Activism’ and ‘AIM Media’.